marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 ## Distributed Processing

-But queues exists as so to tap into the wonders of distributed processing:
+But queues exists as so to tap into the wonders of distributed processing and parallel execution.
+Like you do at the supermarket checkout.

-> DISTRIBUTE PROCESSING:
+> DISTRIBUTE PROCESSING is:
 >
 > - different processes
 > - running on different servers
-> - process multiple tasks
+> - processing multiple tasks
+> - all toghether (in parallel)
-> - in parallel
+> - NOT SCREWING IT UP

+    <small>... and this is the difficult bit!</small>

 That simply means that many tasks should be "picked" before the first one gets completed.

-🚧 Here our current solution breaks! 🚧
+🚧 Here is where our current solution breaks! 🚧

-> If you run the task picking query multiple times... you always get the same task!
+If you run the task picking query multiple times before completing the first task... you always get the same task!

 ---